StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/SPF_BUILDER.md

 command-line flags related to this feature.

 The `spfcache.json` stored the cached DNS lookups.
-If it needs to be updated, the wnew file contents will be written to a file called `spfcache.updated.json` and instructions such as the ones below will be output telling you exactly what to do:
+If it needs to be updated, the new file contents will be written to a file called `spfcache.updated.json` and instructions such as the ones below will be output telling you exactly what to do: